Pixel Buds Pro 2

 I've carried my Pixel Buds Series A buds in my pocket since 2022; time for an upgrade!

-I am a lover of earbuds, earphones, anything audio.
-I don't have anything expensive but I do have a few things that are pretty nice.
-For my nicer wired headphones, I have a Fiio BTR3 Bluetooth interface that does LDAC so I have the ultimate wireless quality experience when I am sitting back and wanting to go deep into the details.
+I am a lover of earbuds, earphones, and anything audio.
+I don't have anything expensive, but I do have a few things that are pretty nice.
+For my nicer wired headphones, I have a Fiio BTR3 Bluetooth interface that does LDAC, so I have the ultimate wireless quality experience when I am sitting back and wanting to go deep into the details.

 Fit, Finish, Quality

 Yep.
-Seriously though, these compete with all of the earbuds in the $200 range, except on Bluetooth codecs, which I'll get to later, but turns out it's really not that big of a deal.
-They feel exceptionally comfortable in my ear for hours; I have even slept in them which is the first time I've ever been able to sleep in earbuds and them not hurt or push into my ears, etc. They feel good, they're very lightweight in the ear, they go into the case nicely with obvious audio cues to tell you when each earbud has been securely plopped into place.
-They are great to use, and easy to use, which is where these type of earbuds shine.
+Seriously, though, these compete with all of the earbuds in the $200 range, except on Bluetooth codecs, which I'll get to later, but turns out it's really not that big of a deal.
+They feel exceptionally comfortable in my ear for hours; I have even slept in them, which is the first time I've ever been able to sleep in earbuds and them not hurt or push into my ears, etc. They feel good, they're very lightweight in the ear, and they go into the case nicely with obvious audio cues to tell you when each earbud has been securely plopped into place.
+They are great to use and easy to use, which is where these types of earbuds shine.

 As I mentioned in my Series A post, convenience is king in 'true wireless' earbuds.
-For this to be true in reality they have to have good battery life, good fit, work dependably, and sound good enough.
+For this to be true in reality, they have to have good battery life, a good fit, work dependably, and sound good enough.
 These do; hands down.

 Bluetooth Codec Weakness

-Pixel A buds were only AAC; I accepted this as they sounded fine and let's face it; they're pretty cheap.
-I had a hard time swallowing the fact that the Pro 2 are also only AAC.
+Pixel A buds were only AAC; I accepted this as they sounded fine, and let's face it, they're pretty cheap.
+I had a hard time swallowing the fact that the Pro 2 is also only AAC.
 However, after having several sets of headphones or earbuds in recent years that are AAC I've decided that the codec itself is good enough for casual listening.
-Don't let me understate it here; the sound quality is actually quite good, and I'm very happy with the whole range of frequencies the Pro 2's provide as well as the reasonably flat even response and the ear seal, all leading to a very enjoyable listening experience.
-They are tuned very similarly to the Series A, so I took the existing Series A equalizer settings I use in PowerAmp and ultimately took a little bass out and a little less treble as the Pro 2's had a little more power in those areas which was nice, as the Series A were a little weak on both.
+Don't let me understate it here; the sound quality is actually quite good, and I'm very happy with the whole range of frequencies the Pro 2s provide, as well as the reasonably flat, even response and the ear seal, all leading to a very enjoyable listening experience.
+They are tuned very similarly to the Series A, so I took the existing Series A equalizer settings I use in PowerAmp and ultimately took a little bass out and a little less treble as the Pro 2's had a little more power in those areas, which was nice, as the Series A were a little weak on both.

 ANC

 I've also had the opportunity to compare them against the Anker Q45 headphones, which are said to be pretty decent on ANC.
-Pro 2's beat them in every way, but not quite as drastically as how bad they destroy the Sony 900N's.
-Man there ain't nothing like new stuff to make your old stuff look shoddy.
+Pro 2's beat them in every way, but not quite as drastically as how badly they destroy the Sony 900N's.
+Man, there ain't nothing like new stuff to make your old stuff look shoddy.

 Transparent/Adaptive Mode

-Most ANC headphones have a Transparent mode that allows you to hear the world around you a little easier without removing the earbuds or headphones.
+Most ANC headphones have a Transparent mode that allows you to hear the world around you a little more easily without removing the earbuds or headphones.
 Most do a pretty okay job at this, but are still muffled.
-The Pro 2's honestly feel like you took the earbuds out.
+The Pro 2s honestly feel like you took the earbuds out.
 Everything is clear, there is no weird delay, it's a bit spooky.
 No sounds are amplified, but it really sounds like you took them completely out of your ear.

-There is also an option to recognize speaking and drop into Transparent mode so you can hear someone easier.
-I have not tried this, but I've heard it works fairly well with the exception of you singing, even quietly, will trigger it, and when someone speaks to you it only goes into Transparent mode for a few seconds before it goes back to the full ANC mode.
+There is also an option to recognize speaking and drop into Transparent mode so you can hear someone more easily.
+I have not tried this, but I've heard it works fairly well, with the exception of you singing, even quietly, will trigger it, and when someone speaks to you, it only goes into Transparent mode for a few seconds before it goes back to the full ANC mode.

 Battery Life

-I have noticed that the case battery seems to drop about 3% a day, but pretty sure this is because each earbud and the case are actively on the Find My Device network so that when you leave the case in a pair or pants or a backpack, you'll be able to locate it.
-The Series A earbud case, on the other hand, if it was closed it was off.
-This was great for battery life, but there was no assistance finding it.
+I have noticed that the case battery seems to drop about 3% a day, but pretty sure this is because each earbud and the case are actively on the Find My Device network, so that when you leave the case in a pair of pants or a backpack, you'll be able to locate it.
+The Series A earbud case, on the other hand, if it was closed, it was off.
+This was great for battery life, but there was no assistance in finding it.
 You can find the case via Bluetooth tracking, or the case itself has a speaker in it to emit loud enough noises to find it fairly easily.

 TPU Case